 Those are pretty good odds.

-And when it’s not paid, it’s often not the insurer’s fault.
-Generally it comes down to the applicant, who may have downright lied or forgot about that time they spent weeks in hospital – and to be fair, there’s not much the insurer can do in that instance.
+When the insurers refused a claim, generally, it comes down to the applicant, who may have downright lied or forgotten about that time they spent weeks in the hospital – and to be fair, there’s not much the insurer can do in that instance.

 Basically, don’t lie on your insurance forms, folks.